Social and Cultural Studies of Education Emphasis, Ph.D.

 - How are people (e.g., teachers, activists, students, parents) resisting and fighting for equitable educational outcomes?

-Our collective commitments are driven by intellectual curiosities informed by our identities and experiences.
-SCS prides itself for its interdisciplinary nature, allowing students to apply a variety of theoretical and methodological approaches in their scholarly inquiry.
-Faculty expertise includes critical approaches in the following areas:
+SCS is interdisciplinary in nature, allowing students to apply a variety of theoretical and methodological approaches in their scholarly inquiry.
+Current faculty expertise includes:

 - Discourse Analysis